d4rklynk/bubblesextra-inline/README.md

 ## Why this theme ?

-Because I like the original theme, but I don't like having informations on the left, so I moved everything to the right.
+Because I like the original theme, but I don't like having informations on the right, so I moved everything to the left.

 ## Why did you upload a theme that is barely modified from the original